Abhishek-028/HealthCare_Data_Analysis/README.md

 ## Files

-- `healthcare_data.csv`: The dataset used for the analysis.
+- `Healthcare_Dataset.csv`: The dataset used for the analysis.
-- `healthcare_data_analysis.ipynb`: Jupyter Notebook containing the Python code for data analysis, visualizations, and insights.
+- `Healthcare_Dataset_analysis.ipynb`: Jupyter Notebook containing the Python code for data analysis, visualizations, and insights.

 ## Dependencies